The Kansas City Metropolitan 50+ Softball League

 October 7 & 8, several teams from our league participated in the Senior Olympics at Topeka, Ks.

-In February officers of the league spoke with Ken Mass of the National Association of Senior Citizens Softball about the possibility of the league hosting a qualifying tournament in our area for their organization the following year.
-Progress was made and the league hosted the tournament August 15-17, 1997, at the Frank White Sports Complex.
-This event was a first class affair.
+In February, officers of the league spoke with Ken Mass of the National Association of Senior Citizens Softball about the possibility of the league hosting a qualifying tournament in our area for their organization the following year.
+Progress was made, and the league hosted the tournament August 15-17, 1997, at the Frank White Sports Complex.

 Charter member William Day recruited his son to play on the Cass County Team becoming the first father-son combination in the league.

-LC, the less competitive division, was made up of four teams with team AAA Linen taking first place and Team Boatman’s Bank placing second.
+LC, the less competitive division, was made up of four teams with team AAA Linen taking first place and Team Boatsman’s Bank placing second.

-Several league’s teams competed in qualifying tournaments through the United States and also the NASCS World Series, The Softball Players Association and the Senior Softball USA World Championships.
+Several league’s teams competed in qualifying tournaments through the U.S. of A and also the N.A.S.C.S.
+World Series, The Softball Players Association and the Senior Softball USA World Championships.
 Team 65 + and M & V qualified at the Missouri Senior Olympics in Columbia, MO to participate in the 1997 National Senior Olympics.
-Seven league’s teams competed in the Kansas Senior Olympics held in Topeka KS and four of these teams qualified to compete in the National Senior Olympics to be held in Tucson, AZ in May 1997.
+Seven league’s teams competed in the Kansas Senior Olympics held in Topeka KS, and four of these teams qualified to compete in the National Senior Olympics to be held in Tucson, AR, in May 1997.

-Two league members and their wives journeyed to British Isles with a group of Senior Softball USA individuals.
-They toured and played softball in England, Ireland, and Wales.
+Two league members and their wives, journeyed to England, Ireland and Wales with a group of Senior Softball U.S.A. individuals, toured and played softball in those countries.
 Ethel Weddle again pitched for one of the teams.
-Another lady player from Texas also played in these games.
+Another women’s player from Texas also played in these games.